 Also, remember that distilling your water requires the use of the stove, so there is some negligible cost involved.

-However, you can kill two birds with one stone if you’re boiling potatoes or other vegetables as long as you don’t add salt.
+However, you can kill two birds with one stone if you’re making rice, boiling potatoes or other vegetables as long as you don’t add salt.
 More on rice water for plants.

 This water will still have the chemicals and excess minerals removed but will be infused with nutrients from the vegetables, which can be beneficial to most plants (warning: carnivorous plants can be harmed by this infused water, so never use vegetable water on a Venus flytrap or pitcher plant).